kjar0/516X-Final/README.md

 The ABE career outcomes data set was pretty incomplete due to students not adding their employment information (job title, company).
 Further, not every student is completing the survey.
 As a student, I understand that at times it can be difficult to keep up with emails and fill out every survey when there's a lot on your plate.
 One way survey responses could be boosted is if this survey was added as an assignment for a senior-level class like Capstone II.
 This way, most people would be more motivated to complete the survey and the results would be more representative and therefore more useful.

-Surprisingly, even when using the advanced search tool on Indeed it was difficult to get agricultural/biological systems focused industry jobs.
-This could be a positive because not every graduate will stay in industry, but this could account for some of the discrepancy between the job posting text and competencies.
+Surprisingly, even when using the advanced search tool on Indeed it was difficult to find agricultural/biological systems focused jobs.
+This could be a positive because not every graduate will stay in an industry directly related to ABE, but this could account for some of the discrepancy between the job posting text and competencies.
 More work could be done to fine tune this search query.
 Further, the job postings contain a decent amount of information relating to the company and various disclaimer statements about the job.
 Another area of improvement would be to have an even more exhaustive text preprocessing to remove that sort of information.
 Also, it would be helpful to utilize a method that identifies similar words (plurals, synonyms) while maintaining nuance.
 There are truly so many specialized options out there that could be utilized effectively.

 #### Drawing Conclusions

 A high cosine_similarity result indicates a closer match between two references.
 Based on this analysis of the 5 most common jobs for ABE graduates, the typical ABE student is most prepared for a design engineer role and least prepared for a management associate role.
 The cosine_similarity output is shown in the heat map output above.
 Because the value corresponding to management associateg is the lowest, this indicates that the vectors are the most dissimilar of those analyzed in this dataset.
 As a whole, the job posting TF-IDF values were not as comparable to the course competencies as I expected.
 I would be interest to investigate the cause of this with further analysis.
 I assume it is because the TF-IDF Vectorization does not account for the similarity of words (team and teamwork, system and systems, etc.).
-It would also be interesting to see how the text cleaning could be improved by just extracting the job skills rather than the entire post with company information.

 Because of the low values, I'll be drawing conclusions mostly from the keywords.
 The three keywords that the course competencies fit match very highly with the job descriptions.
 Based on my work, I have concluded that curriculum outcomes are not the best source data to represent what students learn in the ABE department.
 These are written very broadly and make generalizations that can relate to various work areas.
 Job description verbiage tends to be more specific and action oriented rather than analysis based.
 In future iterations of this work, additional information that is more specific to each focus area could be added or even individual course descriptions.
 This would give the ABE outcomes a broader text base to work with.Just by looking at the top keywords for each job, it is my opinion that the ABE curriculum adequately prepares students with those skills.
 Although the verbiage isn't directly included in the competencies, through experience I know that many courses cover these topics.